-Toast alerts are always dismissible, and inline alerts can be both dismissable and non-dismissible.
-Other elements are consistent between both alert types.
+Elements vary depending on the variation of Alert.
+Toast alerts are always dismissible, but bordered inline alerts can be both dismissable and non-dismissible.
+All other elements are consistent between toast and bordered inline alerts.
+Plain inline alerts are never dismissable, and consist of only a status area and alert title.

-- Actions (optional): The actions area enables the user to take a specific action in relation to the alert.
-One or more actions can be placed inside of an alert.
+Actions (optional): The actions area enables the user to take a specific action in relation to the alert.
+1 or more actions can be placed inside of an alert.

 The status icon, background, and alert title are coded to communicate the severity of an alert.